Understand Source-Driven Development

 Once your VCS is set up, and your source is organized into packages, you’re ready to start a new development project.
 Open up your favorite IDE or text editor, then add or modify your source code.
 When you’re ready to see your changes in an org, you can create a scratch org.

 After you create a scratch org, you still have some setup tasks to complete.
-You push all source from the project to the scratch org, set up permissions, and create or load any test data that your package requires.
+You deploy all source from the project to the scratch org, set up permissions, and create or load any test data that your package requires.

 While the IDE or text editor is available for programmatic (code-based) development, you can use the scratch org for declarative (point-and-click) development.
 This process is similar to what you do in your sandbox or production org.
 What’s different in the source-driven model is that you synchronize any development you did in the scratch org with your local project.
 This synchronization lets you commit changes made in the Setup pages alongside changes made in your local IDE.